wdebeaum/web-audio-tree/README.md

  - AudioDestinationNode destination
    - GainNode carrierGain
      - **DelayNode** phaseDelay
-       - AudioParam delayTime = 0
+       - AudioParam delayTime = **1 / (4 * f)** _[delayTime musn't go negative]_
          - **GainNode** modulatorGain
-           - AudioParam gain = **f / 2**
+           - AudioParam gain = **1 / (4 * f)**
            - **OscillatorNode** modulator
              - AudioParam frequency = **f / 2**
        - Oscillator carrier
          - AudioParam frequency = f

 Technically, phase modulation is equivalent to frequency modulation for sine waves, except for a phase shift.
 And for that reason it was often used to implement "frequency" modulation in synthesizers and sound cards like the Adlib.
 But those devices don't just use sine waves, so it's not actually equivalent.
-And phase modulation seems to be less reliable than actual frequency modulation in current implementations of the Web Audio API.
-So if you want to do "FM synthesis" with Web Audio Tree, it's better to use actual FM.

 You can use a `WaveShaperNode` to give an `OscillatorNode` an arbitrary waveform: